Sparsa/bhim/Readme.txt

 "Appendix" directory under "Benchmarks in Paper" directory, there you will find directories named "<example_name>_change_hole"
 This directory contains an example file and a "run.sh" file, the "run.sh" runs the example with hole varied from 2 to 5.
 You can easily change the limit to test "BHIM" but, the execution time will also increase accordingly.
-The current values are given to make sure every experiments run within minium time.
+The current values are given to make sure every experiments run within minimum time.

 Output:
 |                                          Filename|   #States|#Transitions|   #Stacks|Hole Bound|Total Time|Witness Time|Memory(KB)|    Empty?